ckeditor/ckeditor4-docs/docs/features/pastefromgoogledocs/README.md

 * The {@link features/pastefromword/README Pasting content from Microsoft Word} article contains more information about the Paste from Word feature.
 * The {@link features/pastefromexcel/README Pasting content from Microsoft Excel} article contains more information about the Paste from Excel feature.
+* The {@link features/pastefromlibreoffice/README Pasting content from LibreOffice Writer} article contains more information about the Paste from LibreOffice feature.
 * The {@link guide/dev/deep_dive/clipboard/README Clipboard Integration} article explains how Clipboard API is implemented in CKEditor.
 * The {@link guide/dev/integration/file_browse_upload/file_upload/README Uploading Dropped or Pasted Files} article describes drag&drop in CKEditor.
 * The {@link guide/dev/acf/README Content Filtering (ACF)} is an introduction to CKEditor's unique content filtering system.